 And in spite of the confusion and hardships, they did persevere and survive.
 Many, once their contracts were up, decided to move to California rather than stay in Hawaii or return to Spain.
 In Spain, after all, there was not always enough food to eat, and California by reputation had the same climate as their native land, meaning they could grow the same foodstuffs and work in the same type of farms as those to which they had been accustomed.
 They also welcomed the offers of citizenship.
 And so their American stay became permanent and their descendants, native-born Americans, now for the most part live in Northern California and have become native or near-native English-speaking white-color workers and professionals.

 Palomino Productions (whose legal name is Palomino Pro, LLC) is the production arm of filmmaker Eve A. Ma.
 Productions include her more than 15 documentaries, several experimental shorts, and a one-hour drama.
-We will only mention the highlights here.
+Here are some highlights.

-Ma’s work has been in festivals and important events in seven countries on three continents (North America, Europe and Asia).
+Ma’s work has been in festivals and important events in eight countries on four continents (North America, South America, Europe and Asia).
 Her work has won awards, and much of it is presented in two languages – English and Spanish.
 Her principal concerns are ethnic and cultural diversity, the arts, and communicating across boundaries.
 As she explains, “I’d like everyone to walk a mile in someone else’s shoes.”

-In addition, she has created a series of broadcast one-hour documentaries about world music and dance, one of which – A Zest for Life: Afro-Peruvian Rhythms, a Source of Latin Jazz - is available for national educational broadcast through NETA (National Educational Television Assn.).
+In addition, Ma created a series of broadcast one-hour documentaries about world music and dance, including one about southern Indian classical dance and music called Of Beauty & Deities: Music & Dance of India.
+Another in this series, A Zest for Life: Afro-Peruvian Rhythms, a Source of Latin Jazz, has been made available for national educational broadcast through NETA (National Educational Television Assn.).
 Other work includes experimental shorts shot in Spain and the United States.